ChrisSantosLang/redscience/docs/source/curriculum.rst

 a better idea, please share it with us, so we can suggest it to future coders.

-This project is divided into :doc:`/releases/releases`.
-Each builds upon the previous.
+This project is divided into Versions, each building upon the previous.
-This curriculum provides Requirements, a Testing Plan, and Potential Mockups for each Version.
-Together, these documents communicate the scope of the Version.
+The :doc:`/releases/releases` section of this curriculum provides *Requirements*, a *Testing Plan*, and *Potential Mockups* for each Version.
+Those documents communicate the scope of the corresponding Version.

 This curriculum also includes a number of "How to" articles which step through the beginning of Version 1.0.
 The curriculum will